San Francisco Recreation & Parks Department: Park Ranger Authority

-San Francisco Park Rangers are San Francisco public service civilian employees and only act as non-sworn public officers on San Francisco Recreation and Parks Department sites.
+San Francisco Park Rangers are San Francisco public service civilian employees and only act as sworn public officers on San Francisco Recreation and Parks Department sites.
 SF Park Rangers enforce the rules and regulations of the San Francisco Park Code, but may also enforce other applicable San Francisco ordinances and applicable local and state parking violations on San Francisco Recreation and Parks Department sites.
 To enforce the park code safely, SF Park Rangers need voluntary compliance from persons suspected of park code violations.
 If park code enforcement can be done safely while solely rely on voluntary compliance, SF Park Rangers utilize verbal warnings and civil violation citations to enforce park code violations.
 To avoid any potential physical confrontations, SF Park Rangers must call the San Francisco Police Department (SFPD) Dispatch for assistance in dealing with persons who are non-compliant with the park ranger's requests, individuals with mental health conditions, and incidents outside the course and scope of the SF Park Rangers' training, duties, and authority.
 SF Park Rangers must deescalate incidents and must not engage in any pursuits and confrontations.
-SF Park Rangers are not peace officers, therefore are not authorized to initiate any traffic enforcement stops, and may not pull over any vehicle for any violation regardless of the circumstances and location.
-Additionally, there is no legal obligation to yield to any park ranger non-emergency vehicles with amber (yellow) flashing lights and/or white spotlight.
-Like all other security officers, upon observation of a crime in the presence of the park ranger, the park ranger may apprehend the suspect engaging in specific crimes and temporarily hold the suspect on the scene for law enforcement officers to handle.
-However, any apprehension by SF Park Rangers is very rare.
+SF Park Rangers are peace officers, therefore are authorized to initiate any traffic enforcement stops, and may pull over any vehicle for any violation regardless of the circumstances and location.
+Like all other police officers, upon observation of a crime in the presence of the park ranger, the park ranger may apprehend the suspect engaging in specific crimes and temporarily hold the suspect on the scene for law enforcement officers to handle.
 When encountering criminal activity, SF Park Rangers will observe and report the incident to SFPD Dispatch.
 SF Park Rangers making arrests for misdemeanor or felony offenses do so only as private citizens at their own risk and must immediately report the arrest to SFPD Dispatch and turn the arrested person over to SFPD officers on the scene.

-Park Ranger Equipment

-San Francisco Park Rangers are unarmed (do not carry any firearms), but do carry limited self-defense equipment, including batons, pepper sprays, and handcuffs.
-SF Park Rangers wear body-worn camera systems.
-For patrol on site and transport to different San Francisco Recreation and Parks Department sites, SF Park Rangers operate marked park ranger non-emergency vehicles installed with only amber (yellow) warning lights and white spotlights.
-At times, SF Park Rangers utilize a public announcement (PA) speaker and air horn installed on their city vehicles to communicate with the public on San Francisco Recreation and Parks Department properties.
-Any siren use is unauthorized and unlawful.